JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 ### Code Templates

 We have provided a [code template](./template.py) that accommodates the sections above.
+You may fill up the template before adding the file to the [pages folder](../pages/), and refer to the deployment guide as detailed in [maintenance guide](../maintenance/MAINTENANCE.md#run-on-cloud).